GET INVOLVED IN SHAPING OUR WORK - YOUR VOICE NEEDS TO BE HEARD!

 We want Roehampton to be an active, connected, thriving community and a good place to live and work – through action rather than talking.

-What’s changed is that we are taking proactive steps towards becoming a dynamic community-led anchor organisation.
+We are taking proactive steps towards becoming a dynamic community-led anchor organisation.
 We’re here to stay and will respond to the needs of Roehampton residents and its communities.

 WHAT WE DO